Parrot-Developers/olympe/src/olympe/doc/installation.rst

 .. only:: internal

-    By default, it's a good idea to checkout the release.xml manifest likes it done in the command above.
+    By default, it's a good idea to checkout the stable.xml manifest like it is done in the command above.
     Sometime however you might need to keep up with some recent changes and might want to use one of the following manifests: